pharo-graphics/Toplo/README.md

 # Toploc
-A widget framework on top off Bloc
+A widget framework on top of Bloc